 Thank you.

-That's what Ryan has to say.
+That's what Ryan was going to say.

 Yeah, unfortunately, at this point, I don't have any information on the suspect.

-Uh at this point, we believe that it is one suspect.
+At this point, we believe that it is one suspect.

-Uh, but again, that's one of the many things that we have to go through in our checklist to make sure that that building's secure.
+But again, that's one of the many things that we have to go through in our checklist to make sure that that building's secure.

 We need to make sure that there is just one suspect.

-We need to make sure that there's no other people that are suspects or that help this individual, and we need to make sure that there's no type of uh bombs or anything inside that building.
+We need to make sure that there's no other people that are suspects or that help this individual.

-So all those things we have to think about to make sure that people are safe inside that building.
+So, all those things we have to think about to make sure that people are safe inside that building.

-So again, our number one priority is getting people from that building outside safely and reuniting them with their families.
+So, again, our number one priority is getting people from that building outside safely and reuniting them with their families.

-Once that building's secure, we can provide more information and the investigation will begin and we'll be able to get a lot more details.
+Once that building's secure, we can provide more information and the investigation will begin, and we'll be able to get a lot more details.

 I can't confirm exactly how many injuries.

-Uh, I I do know that we do have injuries.
+I do know that we do have injuries that was first called in.

-And uh, you know, we're doing our very best to make sure everybody else is evacuated out of there.
+And, you know, we're doing our very best to make sure everybody else is evacuated out of there.

-So we're right now we're priority.
+So, right now we're prioritizing.

-So uh I hope to have more information on that very soon.
+So, I hope to have more information on that very soon.

-So we want to make sure that that information is accurate, that gets out there to the public.
+So, we want to make sure that that information is accurate, that gets out there to the public.

 Thank you, everybody.